mehditefrati/anomaly-detection-model/README.md

 ## Acknowledgments

 - OpenStreetMap contributors for the data.
-- TensorFlow for providing robust tools for sequence padding and normalization.
+- TensorFlow for providing robust tools for sequence padding, normalization, and anomaly detection.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.